*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 I had loosely mapped out a fantastic, full day of exploring the city.
 So, I was slightly annoyed when we arrived late.
 I’ve only been able to see Chicago while flying in and out of O’Hare at least a dozen times over the years.
 I knew I would have to miss out on something on this layover, but what would it be?

-As I walked away from Union Station and across the Jackson Boulevard Bridge, I spied the line for Skydeck Chicago wrapping around the Willis Tower.
+As I walked away from Union Station and across the Jackson Boulevard Bridge, I spied the line for Skydeck Chicago, wrapping around the Willis Tower.
 My heart sank.
-This was on the top of my list, but I knew that it would be the thing I missed that day.
+This was at the top of my list, but I knew that it would be the thing I missed that day.
 There was no telling how long it would take to get inside, and ain’t nobody got time for that.

-It’s ok though.
-I already knew I would be back someday because six hours would not be enough.
+It’s ok, though.
+I already knew I wouldย be back someday because six hours would not be enough.

 Giordano's in Chicago Deep Dish Pizza